Working with RDS Proxy events - Amazon Aurora

 RDS-EVENT-0213

-RDS detected the addition of the DB instance and automatically added it to the target group of the DB proxy (RDS Proxy).
+RDS detected creation of DB instance name and automatically added it to target group name of DB proxy name.

 configuration change